wandb/docs/docs/guides/artifacts/create-a-new-artifact-version.md

 draft_artifact = saved_artifact.new_draft()
 ```

-3. Perform any incremental changes you want to see in the next version:
+3. Perform any incremental changes you want to see in the next version.
+You can either add, remove, or modify an existing artifact version.

+Select one of the tabs for an example on how to perform each of these changes:

 <Tabs